AY2526S1-CS2113-W14-1/tp/docs/UserGuide.md

 ## Introduction

-FitnessONE is designed for professional fitness coaches to streamline the monitoring and managing of their student’s training routines.
-This involves their training schedules, nutritional intake, and overall fitness progress.
+FitnessONE is a powerful CLI application designed for professional fitness coaches to streamline the monitoring and management of their students' training routines.
+The platform provides an efficient, data-driven solution for exercise logging, tracking training schedules, and analyzing team performance.

+Target Users: Professional fitness coaches who need to manage multiple athletes' training programs, track progress, and maintain detailed training records.

-The CLI Application offers coaches an efficient and data-driven platform for exercise logging, macronutrients consumption, and provides deep analysis of team performance.
-It is simple to use, with deep data integration to be used for progress reports and long-term planning.
+Value Proposition: FitnessONE offers coaches a simple yet comprehensive platform with deep data integration capabilities, enabling efficient progress reports and long-term training planning

 ## Quick Start